 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 With obesity still on the rise in this country, it’s more important than ever to implement and maintain healthy habits that will set you up for the long haul.
-If you’re in search of ways to manage your weight and improve their health, you may be wondering about rowing for weight loss.
+If you’re in search of ways to manage your weight and improve your health, you may be wondering about rowing for weight loss.
 An indoor rowing machine is a machine used to simulate the action of rowing on the water, for either exercise or training for the real thing.
 Indoor rowers are often called rowing ergometers (or ergs) because they measure how much work is performed by the rower.
 Unlike many other cardio machines, indoor rowing provides a full-body conditioning workout.

 The muscles of the lower and upper body coordinate to contribute to the rowing motion.
 Any idea what this is great for, beyond raising your heart rate?
 You guessed it—weight loss.
 The more muscles that are involved in any activity, the more calories you’ll burn.